 Security flaws of free password managers

 What’s more, one would be hard-pressed to find a free password manager that integrates a dark web scanner.
-Even though this can be done manually using a third-party tool, it might take quite some time and will have no benefit if done only occasionally.
-A premium password manager constantly checks the dark web to see if any of your accounts have leaked.
+On the contrary, a premium password manager constantly checks the dark web to see if any of your accounts have leaked.

 How safe is Dashlane?

 As our #1 password manager, Dashlane is very safe.
 It uses military-grade encryption and zero-knowledge architecture.
 What’s more, there are plenty of multi-factor authentication options.
 In addition to the 2FA, you can use universal two-factor authentication (U2FA).
 It comes in the form of an NFC or USB device that acts as a key.

 When it comes to biometric data, both Face ID and Touch ID are available, depending on your device.
 Then there’s a dark web scanner that reports if your data is available online.
 Last but not least comes a built-in Virtual Private Network (VPN).
 It will encrypt your traffic and let you connect to servers in more than 20 countries.
 Please have a look at our Dashlane review to find out more about the service.